clauswilke/dataviz/docs/aesthetic_mapping.md

 <p class="caption">(\#fig:temp-normals-vs-time)(ref:temp-normals-vs-time)</p>
 </div>

 Figure \@ref(fig:temp-normals-vs-time) is a fairly standard visualization for a temperature curve and likely the visualization most data scientists would intuitively choose first.
 However, it is up to us which variables we map onto which scales.
 For example, instead of mapping temperature onto the *y* axis and location onto color, we can do the opposite.
-Because now the key variable of interest (temperature) is shown as color, we need to show sufficiently large colored areas for the color to convey useful information.
+Because now the key variable of interest (temperature) is shown as color, we need to show sufficiently large colored areas for the color to convey useful information [@Stone_et_al_2014].
 Therefore, for this visualization I have chosen squares instead of lines, one for each month and location, and I have colored them by the average temperature normal for each month (Figure \@ref(fig:four-locations-temps-by-month)).

 (ref:four-locations-temps-by-month) Monthly normal mean temperatures for four locations in the U.S. Data source: NOAA